apideck-libraries/portman/examples/portman-globals/readme.md

 Configured by using the portman-cli config.

-This is an example where we take the OpenApi defined in `crm.yml`, with only 1 entity (leads) to keep the example simple.
+This is an example where we take the OpenAPI defined in `crm.yml`, with only 1 entity (leads) to keep the example simple.

 ## Portman settings